 And so, while planning to get new photos, I also played around with the Almond Flour crust a little bit.
 I LOVED the taste of the original crust, but it was very hard to work with and it tasted more like a cookie crust than a typical pie crust.

 And so, I tried adding an egg and reducing the oil/butter by half.
 I also reduced the sweetener because I prefer a plain crust with this kind of pie.
 Guys…it freaking worked SO well.
 I honestly can’t believe it.

 No need to roll this crust out, either.
 Just grab a spoon or use your fingers and smooth the dough out onto your pie plate.
-Just be sure to use a crust shield or some aluminum foil on the edges because almond flour crusts tend to brown pretty quickly (as you can see in my photo!
-They are not burned, but they do get dark and I did cover my edges).
+Just be sure to use a crust shield or some aluminum foil on the edges because almond flour crusts tend to brown pretty quickly (As you can see in my photo!
+They are not burned, but they do get dark, and that is after I covered my edges).

 We love this Healthy Pumpkin Pie topped with homemade coconut cream, which is super easy to make.
 Just refrigerate your can of coconut milk overnight and scoop out the thick white cream.